-- For individuals the "right time" to have sex is when it's legal, & right for them as determined by personal beliefs, values and circumstances. - UK average age for first experience of sexual intercourse is nrly 20.
-Some will be far younger, but many will be much older.
-(Statistical "Bell Curve" distribution.) - There is nothing wrong or weird in believing sex should only occur in marriage -> perfectly normal view held by many, for religious or other reasons. - > What is right for an individual should be respected.
-It is no-one else's business. - It's normal for young people to discuss sex with peers, but if someone with no legitimate interest starts asking intrusive personal questions about such matters (eg on-line!) that is not normal.
+- For individuals the "right time" to have sex is when it's legal, & right for them as determined by their personal beliefs, values and circumstances. - ➤ UK average age for first experience of sexual intercourse is nearly 20.
+Some will be younger, but many will be older.
+(Statistical "Bell Curve" distribution.) - > NB JUST BECAUSE YOU ARE OLD ENOUGH DOES NOT MEAN YOU HAVE TO OR SHOULD. - There is nothing wrong or weird in believing sex should only occur in marriage -> perfectly normal view held by many, for religious or other reasons. - ➤ What is right for an individual should be respected.
+No-one else's business. - > It's normal for young people to discuss sex with their peers, but if someone with no legitimate interest starts asking intrusive personal questions about such matters (Eg. on-line) that is not normal.
 It's creepy-> alarm bells!
-Disengage -> tell someone. - > All sex must be consensual penetrative sex without consent is rape (Sexual Offences Act). - "No" means NO no ifs/ buts remember, people may change their minds, even when they have already engaged in physical intimacy - must be respected. (see YouTube "Tea and Consent".)
+Disengage -> tell someone. - ➤ All sex must be consensual penetrative sex without consent is rape (Sexual Offences Act). - "No" means NO no ifs/ buts remember, people may change their minds, even when they have already engaged in physical intimacy must be respected. (see YouTube "Tea and Consent".)
 Remember: ACK ACK